 2. Use a good load board.

 A good load board is the best tool you can have at your disposal.
 Use one that provides enough flexibility to support your unique business needs.
 Make sure it has plenty of volume so you have the freedom to work with who you want, when you want, with the ability to move what you want.
 (Truckstop.com’s Load Board has hundreds of thousands of loads to choose from!)
 It should offer the features you need to make the right decisions for your business.
 Look for options like sorting by rate, origin, and broker rating which will help you find the loads that work best for you.
-The best load boards will offer tons of features like the ability to create multiple stops so you can plan ahead, along with heat maps so you know where the best paying loads are.
+The best load boards will offer tons of features like the ability to create multiple stops so you can plan ahead or the ability to book loads instantly (no negotiations required), as well as heat maps so you know where the best-paying loads are.

 Be careful when using free load boards.
 Although they are easy on the wallet, they may cost you money in the long run.
 With less features, higher security risks, and fewer loads to choose from, you may end up leaving money on the table.
 Learn more about the pros and cons of free load boards.